Skip to main content

 The Execution Flywheel

-The companies that endure aren't the ones who raised the biggest rounds.
-They're the ones who built compounding execution systems long before anyone noticed.
+The companies that endure are not the ones who raised the biggest rounds.
+They are the ones who built compounding execution systems long before anyone noticed.

 As the 20VC podcast put it: "The prize for winning is to reinvent the company from scratch and the product from scratch every 6 to 9 months."
 In AI, execution is not a one-time event.
 It is a continuous obligation.
 The companies that stop shipping — even for a quarter — get lapped by teams that never stopped.